General Knowledge

 Which country has the most inventions in history?

-The United States holds the most patents in modern history, with groundbreaking inventions including the airplane (Wright Brothers, 1903), the internet (ARPANET, 1969), and the barcode (1952).
-However, China is credited with many foundational inventions that shaped civilization, including paper, gunpowder, the compass, and movable-type printing.
-The UK, Germany, and France have also produced an outsized number of world-changing innovations relative to their population size.
+The United States holds the most patents historically, but China contributed many foundational inventions including paper, gunpowder, the compass, and movable-type printing.
+Germany, the UK, and Japan have also produced an extraordinary number of world-changing innovations across centuries.

 What are the most surprising origins of common inventions?